-Whitespace Characters in Strings
+White Space Characters in Strings

-Whitespace is a series of one or more characters that display as blank space, Each GLS locale defines what characters are whitespace characters.
+White space is a series of one or more characters that display as blank space, Each GLS locale defines what characters are white space characters.

-For example, both the TAB (ASCII 9) and blank space (ASCII 32) might be defined as whitespace characters in one locale, but certain combinations of the CTRL key and another character might be defined as whitespace characters in a different locale.
+For example, both the TAB (ASCII 9) and blank space (ASCII 32) might be defined as white space characters in one locale, but certain combinations of the CTRL key and another character might be defined as white space characters in a different locale.

-The convention for representing a single-byte whitespace in this manual is the letter "s."
-The following notation represents one single-byte whitespace:
+The convention for representing a single-byte white space in this publication is the letter "s".
+The following notation represents one single-byte white space: